Joseph Cambone, Dean

 - Physical Education

-This path also offers the option of earning a second initial license in Special Education or Teaching English to Speakers of Other Languages by completing six additional courses over three consecutive summers within the program.
+This path also offers the option of earning a second initial license in Special Education or Teaching English to Speakers of Other Languages by completing additional courses which may require summer coursework

 Educational Studies Minor

 Students in any major outside of education can choose educational studies as a minor to explore an interest in our varied systems of education.
 The minor requires 15 credits of education electives.
 Students interested in pursuing a teaching license at the graduate level should speak with an education advisor about using the education minor as a bridge to a graduate initial licensure teacher preparation program.